 There are many ways to earn scholarship $$$ (sports, extracurriculars, overcoming adversity, the list goes on), but this post is going to focus on how to secure scholarships through your standardized test scores – especially the SATs.

 Now let’s take a look at how to turn your good SAT scores into some scholarship dollars…

 So how good do my scores need to be?

 Well…it depends.
 I know that may not be the answer you want to hear, but let me break it down for you.

-A larger number of colleges have general merit scholarships.
+A larger number of colleges also have general merit scholarships.
 These scholarships have the same SAT requirements, but you are in competition with other accepted students for a limited number of awards.
-These scholarships may require a separate application, along with a personal of themed essay.
+These scholarships may require a separate application, along with a personal or themed essay.
 In short, read those directions closely!